arpitjais2005/practice/README.md

 # practice
-Thise repo is just for practice.
+These repo is just for practice.